deeppavlov/DeepPavlov/docs/features/models/multitask_bert.rst

 is same as in ``inference_task_names`` parameter of ``multitask_bert``), and ``in_distribution`` parameter.
 Notice that tasks "insults" and "sentiment" are grouped into a list of 2 elements.
 This syntax invokes inference of these tasks in one call of ``tf.Session.run``.
-If ``task_names`` were equal to ``["insults", "sentiment"]``, the inference of the tasks would be sequential and took approximately 2 times more time.
+If ``task_names`` were equal to ``["insults", "sentiment"]``, the inference of the tasks would be sequential and take approximately 2 times more time.

 .. code:: json